-When people take their valuable time to give us instruction or free words of advice, we should focus 100% of that time listening and absorbing the information rather than talking.
-If we don’t interrupt or feel the need to interject, we’ll learn more, gain respect and improve the odds of receiving advice in the future.
+When people take their valuable time to give us instruction or free words of advice, we should focus 100% of that time on listening and absorbing the information rather than talking.
+If we don’t interrupt or feel the need to interject, we’ll learn more, gain respect, and improve the odds of receiving advice in the future.

-Throughout my career I have had countless people ask for a small block of time to pick my brain.
+Throughout my career, I have had countless people ask for a small block of time to pick my brain.
 In literally 90% of these conversations, they spend more time talking than listening.
-I would often get off the phone thinking, there’s another person who can’t shut up and listen to advice without having to say something.
+I would often get off the phone thinking “There’s another person who can’t shut up and listen to advice without having to say something.”

-In fact it’s rare to find people who really understand how to take advantage of our time together.
-Yesterday I had a telephone conversation with a man I had never met.
-By the time we got off the phone I found myself beginning to admire a guy I had never talked to before.
+In fact, it’s rare to find people who really understand how to take advantage of our time together.
+Yesterday, I had a telephone conversation with a man I had never met.
+By the time we got off the phone, I found myself beginning to admire a guy I had never talked to before.
 Why?
 Because he listened intently and asked good questions.
 Sounds so simple.

 Not really.
 The same day I had a conversation with Darren Hardy, the publisher of Success Magazine.
 Darren took his valuable time to give me some advice about a decision I needed to make.
 And what did I find myself doing?
 Talking.
 Interjecting.
 I became one of those people who drive me crazy.

 I got off the phone totally disappointed in myself.
 Why did I feel the need to interject and comment?
 Was it ego?
 Was it my inability to keep my mouth shut?
 Was it that I felt I needed to agree by sharing a related story?
 What was it?